 This is the area of extra-thick rubber that runs from the bead to the tread and gives your tyre its lateral stability.
 It’s also where you’ll find all of the manufacturer information about your tyre.

-Your tyre has a small bevelled edge where the tread meets the sidewall.
-Its design and construction plays an important role in how your tyre helps you take corners.
+Your tyre has a small, bevelled edge where the tread meets the sidewall.
+Its design and construction play an important role in how your tyre helps you take corners.

 This is the soft area of your tyre where the rubber meets the road.
 The tread provides both cushioning and grip, and its design and compound determine many of your tyre’s most important performance features.

 The tread blocks are separated by the deep grooves that allow your tyre to disperse water, snow and mud.
 Sipes are the smaller grooves or cuts made in the tread blocks themselves that give extra grip, which is especially important in a tyre made for snow and ice.